Deploy Folding Table of contents

 The science behind staying slim: A closer look at the daily step count

 There is scientific evidence to suggest that a higher step count can aid in weight loss.
 A study conducted in 2019 found that a 10,000 steps-per-day target was associated with a decrease in overall body fat percentage and an increase in physical fitness.
-This study also revealed that those who achieved the 10,000 step target experienced a decrease in and improved blood sugar levels compared to those who did not meet the goal.
+This study also revealed that those who achieved the 10,000 step target experienced a decrease in blood pressure and improved blood sugar levels compared to those who did not meet the goal.

 Shedding the pounds without the struggle: Stepping up to the weight loss challenge